 Luke’s research interests include:

-- Vulnerable prisoner groups.
+- Lived experiences of/supporting vulnerable prisoner groups.

 - Dementia in prison populations.

 More broadly, Luke's other research interests include: supporting mental health and wellbeing; applied research supporting vulnerable individuals/communities; supporting quality of life for individuals with cancer, dementia and/or other serious physical health conditions; human-nature interactions; and other phenomenological (lived experiences) research (e.g. paranormal experiences, spiritual/religious experiences).
 Luke has supervised student research projects related to these topics.